Exabyte-io/documentation/docs/infrastructure/compute/parameters.md

 ## Time limit

-"Time limit" section allows the user to specify the maximum time limit for the calculation to be run for.
+The user can specify the maximum time limit for the calculation to be run for.
 The format is `HH:MM:SS` in which H, M and S stand for day, hour, minute and second respectively.
 Thus, the example below would correspond to 12 hours exactly:

 ```bash
 12:00:00